 Teacher training bursaries and scholarships

-And if you’re considering becoming a teacher in later life, but you’re unsure as to how to get started, then why not check out our guide to becoming a teacher?
+And if you’re considering becoming a teacher in later life, but you’re unsure how to get started, why not check out our guide to becoming a teacher?
 You might also be interested in reading Frances’ story, who became a teacher in her 50s after a career in the armed forces.

 Childcare grant